U.S. Forest Service airtanker scandal: USDA and Forest Service

-In 1989, the U.S. Department of Agriculture (USDA, the parent department of the Forest Service) began to look at the exchange program, which was quietly terminated in January 1990, after the Assistant General Counsel of the USDA concluded that the USFS did not have authority to conduct the program.
+In 1989, the United States Department of Agriculture (USDA, the parent department of the Forest Service) began to look at the exchange program, which was quietly terminated in January 1990, after the Assistant General Counsel of the USDA concluded that the USFS did not have authority to conduct the program.

 In 1993, Forest Service Chief Dale Robertson testified before a House subcommittee, stating, "This has been poorly managed by the Forest Service."
 Fuchs was demoted in the Forest Service, and retired in 1996.

 Gary Eitel

-Gary Eitel, a pilot, aviation consultant and aircraft broker, found out about the program and contacted the Forest Service in 1991 to try to obtain C-130s for his clients, who had not been in on the initial deal.
+Gary Eitel, a pilot, aviation consultant, and aircraft broker, found out about the program and contacted the Forest Service in 1991 to try to obtain C-130s for his clients, who had not been in on the initial deal.
 He was told by the agency that there were no more aircraft available, and that only three planes had been involved.
 Suspecting that he was not being told the truth, Eitel began his own investigation, obtaining documentation on the program through the Freedom of Information Act.
 Eitel took on the role of whistleblower, and reported his findings in testimony before several congressional subcommittee hearings.

 Other federal investigations

 As a result of Eitel's personal investigations, he filed several "hotline" complaints to the USDA and the Office of the U.S. Inspector General (OIG), leading to the initiation of a number of investigations.
 In 1992, the OIG determined that the USFS did not have the authority to make the aircraft exchanges.

 Federal auditors determined that most of the C-130s given to the contractors were not being used for firefighting, and that the C-119s which were traded in were essentially "junk".
 Between ten and eleven (depending on the source) of the C-130s were never even converted into airtankers.
-Agriculture Undersecretary Jim Lyons told the Los Angeles Times that some of the agency's actions were "clearly illegal" and "may have been criminal."
+Department of Agriculture Undersecretary Jim Lyons told the Los Angeles Times that some of the agency's actions were "clearly illegal" and "may have been criminal."

 On March 3, 1994, the Department of Defense's assistant inspector general for criminal investigative policy and oversight asked the Justice Department (DoJ) to investigate the Forest Service and the program.
 In 1995, GSA auditors determined that the U.S. had lost money on the deal, based on comparisons of aircraft values.

 Besides these agency investigations, several congressional hearings were held to ferret out the facts of the convoluted program.
 According to one newspaper, there were "nine years of investigations involving more than a half-dozen federal agencies, at least three congressional inquiries, work by more than two dozen attorneys generating millions of dollars in fees and at least 12 state and federal trials."